Useful Information about Usenet

 The same in Cyberspace, where correct netiquette should be your guide.

-A Primer on How to Work With the Usenet Community and
+A Primer on How to Work With the Usenet Community,

 Another general guide can be found in